-Same-sex couples have the same right to Parental leave in cases where they both have the right of parental care over the child in accordance with the Same-sex Life Partnership Act.
-192
+- Same as for Maternity leave (including in terms of citizenship/residency conditions for unemployed/inactive parents). - Same-sex couples have the same right to Parental leave in cases where they both have the right of parental care over the child in accordance with the Same-sex Life Partnership Act.

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the parents
+Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents

 - Fifteen months (450 days) per parent for twins, other multiple births, and the third and every subsequent child.
 Two months are non-transferable from one parent to another (i.e., a maximum leave for a couple is 30 months).
-This leave is paid at a lower rate of 125 per cent of the budgetary base rate after the child turns one (or 14 months if both parents use their entitlements, see Payment and funding above for the benefit level until the child is 12 or 14 months of age). - If the parent taking leave dies or is for any other justified reason unable to exercise the right, leave can be transferred to the other parent.
+This leave is paid at a lower rate of 182 per cent of the budgetary base rate after the child turns one (or 14 months if both parents use their entitlements, see 'Payment, funding and taxation' section above for the benefit level until the child is 12 or 14 months of age). - If the parent taking leave dies or is for any other justified reason unable to exercise the right, leave can be transferred to the other parent.